orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   - [FORCEDENTRY](https://en.wikipedia.org/wiki/FORCEDENTRY)
   - [CVE-2025-27363](https://nvd.nist.gov/vuln/detail/CVE-2025-27363)

+* All C/C++ programs that handle untrusted data or sensitive data must use the cflags-hardened eclass.
+This is to prevent the possibility that the distro forgets to apply hardening patches to clang, which they have done in the past, and to apply hardening flags to packages consistently.

 * C/C++ daemons and suid packages require `-fstack-clash-protection` C{,XX}FLAG.

 * Telemetry should be disabled by default.
 Any telemetry requires additional